 [Show abstract][Hide abstract] ABSTRACT: We propose the Model-based Analysis of Genome-wide CRISPR/Cas9 Knockout (MAGeCK) method for prioritizing single-guide RNAs, genes and pathways in genome-scale CRISPR/Cas9 knockout screens.
-MAGeCK demonstrates better performance compared with existing methods, identifies both positively- and negatively-selected genes simultaneously, and reports robust results across different experimental conditions.
-Using public datasets, MAGeCK identified novel essential genes and pathways, including EGFR in vemurafenib treated A375 cells harboring a BRAF mutation.
-MAGeCK also detected cell-type specific essential genes including BCR and ABL1 in the KBM7 cells bearing a BCR-ABL fusion, and IGF1R in the HL-60 cells, which depends on the insulin signaling pathway for proliferation.
+MAGeCK demonstrates better performance compared with existing methods, identifies both positively and negatively selected genes simultaneously, and reports robust results across different experimental conditions.
+Using public datasets, MAGeCK identified novel essential genes and pathways, including EGFR in vemurafenib-treated A375 cells harboring a BRAF mutation.
+MAGeCK also detected cell type-specific essential genes, including BCR and ABL1, in KBM7 cells bearing a BCR-ABL fusion, and IGF1R in HL-60 cells, which depends on the insulin signaling pathway for proliferation.

 [Show abstract][Hide abstract] ABSTRACT: We propose a statistical algorithm MethylPurify that uses regions with bisulfite reads showing discordant methylation levels to infer tumor purity from tumor samples alone.
 MethylPurify can identify differentially methylated regions (DMRs) from individual tumor methylome samples, without genomic variation information or prior knowledge from other datasets.
 In simulations with mixed bisulfite reads from cancer and normal cell lines, MethylPurify correctly inferred tumor purity and identified over 96% of the DMRs.
 From patient data, MethylPurify gave satisfactory DMR calls from tumor methylome samples alone, and revealed potential missed DMRs by tumor to normal comparison due to tumor heterogeneity.

 Electronic supplementary material